Medical Student Summer Research Program (MSRP)

 Clinical Experience

 Dates, times, and topics are subject to change pending presenter availability.
+The schedule below is an example based on previous course schedules.
+Students in the course will be informed about the more accurate schedule as it is made available.
 Due to the limited time for this course, we will ask students to do some pre-work to include the below.
-Specific dates for this pre-work is to be announced.
+Specific dates for this pre-work is also to be announced.

-• April — Orientation and Presentation “Planning a Research Project” (K. Rove, MD)
+April Orientation & Presentation “Planning a Research Project” (K. Egan, MD)

 Conferences